The Standells: First album

+Dirty Water

-In 1965 the group – Dodd, Tamblyn, Valentino and Lane – signed with Capitol Records' label Tower, teaming up with producer Ed Cobb.
+In 1965, the group – Dodd, Tamblyn, Valentino and Lane – signed with Capitol Records' label Tower, teaming up with producer Ed Cobb.
 Cobb wrote the group's most popular song, "Dirty Water", which the band recorded in late 1965.
 The song's references to the city of Boston are owed to Cobb's experiences with a mugger in Boston.
 The song also makes reference to the Boston Strangler and the dorm curfews for college women in those days.

-"Dirty Water" reached No. 11 on the Billboard charts on June 11, 1966, No. 8 on the Cashbox charts on July 9, 1966 and No. 1 on the Record World charts.
-"Dirty Water" was on the WLS playlist for 17 total weeks, tied only by "California Dreamin'" for most weeks on that playlist during the 1960s.
+"Dirty Water" reached No. 11 on the Billboard charts on July 9 - 16, 1966, No. 8 on the Cashbox charts on July 9 - 16, 1966, and No. 1 on the Record World charts.
+"Dirty Water" was on the WLS playlist for eighteen total weeks, just ahead of "California Dreamin'" by a week, for most weeks on that playlist during the 1960s.
 Though the song is credited solely to Cobb, band members Dodd, Valentino and Tamblyn have claimed substantial material-of-fact song composition copyright contributions to it as well as contributing to its arrangement.
 Tamblyn has stated that Cobb's version was a "standard blues song", adding: "We took the song with the condition that we could arrange in any way we want; we added the guitar riff into it and all of the wonderful vocal asides like, 'I'm gonna tell you a story, It's all about my town, I'm going to tell you a big fat story'...that was all written by us."